MolRGen: A Training and Evaluation Setting for De Novo Molecular Generation with Reasonning Models: Molecular Generation Data Creation

 \subsection{Per-prompt sampling loop (inner generator)}

 For each prompt, the following steps are executed:

-\begin{itemize} \item \textbf{Property Selection:} The number of properties, $n_{\text{props}}$, is sampled from a probability distribution, ensuring that the selection adheres to the constraints defined by the RuleSet.
-Two lists of allowed properties are constructed: one for docking properties and one for standard properties.
-Docking properties are prioritized if required. \item \textbf{Objective Assignment:} For each selected property, an objective is sampled.
-Docking properties use predefined objective distributions (e.g., minimize, below, above), while standard properties use distributions described in \autoref{tab:std_props_sampling}. \item \textbf{Rule check and yielding:} We use a RuleSet to keep checks on whether the generated metadata is allowed under current rules (no duplicates, per-property occurrence counts haven't exceeded 4, etc).
-If the candidate is approved the generator updates occurrence counters and yields the `(prompt, metadata)` pair. \end{itemize}
+\begin{itemize} \item \textbf{Property Selection:} We sample the number of properties to optimize, $n_{\text{props}}$, and then select $n_{\text{props}}$ properties from the pool of standard and docking properties.
+The selection is weighted by the relative frequency of each property (see \autoref{tab:std_props_sampling} for standard properties, and uniform for docking properties). \item \textbf{Objective Assignment:} For each selected property, an objective is sampled.
+Docking properties use predefined objective distributions (e.g., minimize, below, above), while standard properties use distributions described in \autoref{tab:std_props_sampling}. \item \textbf{Rule check and yielding:} We use a RuleSet to keep checks on whether the generated prompt is allowed under current rules (notable: no duplicates, per-property occurrence counts haven't exceeded 4, etc). \end{itemize}